Lighthouse, Dee Why: Recent development

-Since 2004 there have been numerous plans build two 18 storey residential towers with open space and retail at the base in the centre of Dee Why.
+Since 2004 there were numerous plans to build two 18 storey residential towers with open space and retail at the base in the centre of Dee Why.
 In January 2008 a new development application was lodged for the site known as site B. In 2013 Warringah Council adopted the Dee Why Town Centre masterplan.
 In December 2013 Meriton purchased Dee Why Town Centre from Brookfield Multiplex and Vumbaca Brothers Ltd. In that same month the plans were revealed for the town square which include four towers of up to 450 units with two standing at 17 storeys tall.
 The plan included retail, offices and a childcare centre at the base of the tower.

-In October 2015 construction has started on Dee Why Town Centre which included the removal of shops and the demolition of the buildings.
+In October 2015 construction started on Dee Why Town Centre which included the removal of shops and the demolition of the buildings.
 On 18 January 2016, a scissor lift in the old Lincraft building (formerly McDowells) caught fire sending smoke into the sky over the site.
 Fortunately fire was quickly extinguished although the scissor lift was damaged.

 Meriton Retail Precinct Dee Why officially opened on 23 November 2018 with the opening of a large Woolworths which relocated from its store in Oaks Avenue to Meriton Retail Precinct, and the opening of Crunch Fitness, National Australia Bank, Commonwealth Bank, Grill'd, Guzman y Gomez and other greasy spoons.

 On 26 February 2019, Lighthouse had its grand opening which was opened by Harry Triguboff and Kristina Keneally.